giantswarm/releases/azure/v12.0.2/README.md

 **If you are upgrading from 12.0.1, upgrading to this release will not roll your nodes.
 It will only update the apps.**

-This release upgrades external-dns app to v1.4.0.
+This release upgrades external-dns app to v1.4.0 to improve observability.

 Below, you can find more details on components that were changed with this release.